aws-solutions-library-samples/guidance-for-sap-generative-ai-assistant-on-aws/README.md

 # Guidance to create Generative AI Assistant for SAP Data

-This Guidance demonstrates how to improve business user productivity and experience using real-time data summaries, task automation, seamless natural language interactions.
+This guidance demonstrates how to improve business user productivity and experience using real-time data summaries, task automation, seamless natural language interactions.

 ## Table of Contents